christophermai/collegepulse-project/README.md

 #Testing our Results
-1) I Console.logged the raw data and console.logged the data after it had been formatted and ready to be fed into the data visualization library.
-Then I compared the two to ensure the data displayed is as intended.
+1) I console.logged the raw data and console.logged the data after it had been formatted and ready to be fed into the data visualization library.
+Then I compared the two to ensure the data is displayed in the graph correctly.

 #Future Ideas
+1) Key Summary Statistics is always welcome to more ways to interpret the data.
+Styling is also far from complete here.

 #Getting Ready for Production
+1) The bundle.js from webpack is above the recommended size.
+I would look into implementing code-splitting features of webpack to lazy load the application.